owlmylove/SeleniumE2EPython/README.md

 All files in /tests folder have their own methods according to page objects and cant be run as independent isolated tests, as they're part of one E2E test.

-To run the E2E Test, please run suite_test.py from /tests folder

-To save the report after test run and view it in browser - please use parameter --html=report1.html in command
+To save the report after test run and view it in browser - please use command - pytest ./tests/suite_test.py --html=report/report1.html pytest

 Report will be saved in projects /reports folder (after each run report will be overwritten)